 - We need price to interact with upper band and the momentum indicator to put in a new high

-- Price must pull back to around the moving average.
+- Price must pull back to around the moving average as a support level.
 Pullback trading has an actual edge in the market

-- Enter off a candlestick or a hook in the fast line of the MACD
+- Enter off a candlestick closing price, break of highs, or a hook in the fast line of the MACD

 - We can enter a squeeze on a breakout pullback move or using price structure as seen in the squeeze section above